wewearglasses/web-analytics/README.md

 4. Create graphs in admin interface to view the data clearer
 5. Add date filter in admin to view data of different date range

+## CURRENT BEING DONE
+1. Research on the impact of either using aggregation or running scheduled procedures. (by 3rd november)
+2. Designing a database structure as performing aggregation in queries all the time with existing design may be costly. (by 3rd november)
+3. Determine on when and how the scheduled task will be executed.
+Few Options to be discussed (by 4th november)
+4. Research on capture visit duration of pages.